Find Affordable College Courses

 $8,331 Average Tuition & Fees

-University of Wisconsin - Stevens Point came in at #9 in this year’s edition of the Best Value Health Sciences & Services Schools in Wisconsin ranking.
-UW - Stevens Point is a medium-sized public school located in the town of Stevens Point.
+With a ranking of #9, University of Wisconsin - Stevens Point did quite well on this year’s best value schools for health sciences and services students.
+UW - Stevens Point is a medium-sized public school located in the distant town of Stevens Point.

-The average tuition and fees for an in-state undergraduate at UW - Stevens Point are $8,331 a year.
+In-state tuition fees for undergraduate students at UW - Stevens Point are $8,331 per year.

 $7,873 Average Tuition & Fees